 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 If you're looking for a home loan you may have come across the term LVR and wondered about its meaning.
 Loan to value ratio (LVR) is used to determine how much you are borrowing in relation to the value of your property.
+A high LVR means your deposit is small.
+A low LVR means you have a large deposit and are therefore borrowing less.

 Understanding LVRs helps you compare home loans and find one that matches your deposit size.
 It can help you avoid applying for a loan that isn't suitable.